wendimagee/BabySitter_Kata/README.md

 have Visual Studio 2019 installed, simply open the repo folder and click on the file "BabySitter_Rate_Calculator.sln" and run the solution via IIS Express.

+I used Xunit through Visual Studio for my testing.
 The tests I have documented in my BabySitterTests project in the ShiftTests file are for the following features:
 The job:
 - Pays different rates for each family (based on bedtimes, kids and pets, etc...)
 - Family A pays $15 per hour before 11pm, and $20 per hour the rest of the night